foobnix/LibreraReader/docs/wiki/faq/installation-and-configuration-of-tts/index.md

 * Select the voice synthesizer language you need.
 You can view languages by swiping up or down
 * Choose the type of voice sound you need, according to your preference.

 After selecting all the options, click in the navigation bar "back", go back to Google Text-to-Speech settings, click "Play".
 The test greeting of the Google voice synthesizer with the language and sound of Your choice will be sounded.
-Go to Librera, tap the text voice playback icon, tap "Play" and listen to your book.
+Go to Librera, tap "voice playback of the text" icon, tap "Play" and listen to your book.

 ||||
 |-|-|-|